pragonp/Boarding-Process/README.md

 - RP3 Method: https://youtu.be/jM6nAA711D4

 ## Known Issues
 - **Extensive Hard-Coding:** The code contains numerous hard-coded values, making it less flexible and harder to modify.
-Future iterations could benefit from parameterizing these values for greater adaptability.
+Future iterations could benefit from parameterizing these values for greater adaptability and implementing OOP principles.
   ```
   if sex(i) == 1 && age(i) == 2
     ...